Motor Vehicle Accident Information

 the employee was on official state business.

-- Investigate the accident to determine if it was preventable.
+- To the extent possible, investigate the accident to determine if it was preventable.

-- Complete the Supervisor's Review of Motor Vehicle Accident (Std 274).
+- Complete the Supervisor's Review of Motor Vehicle Accident form (Std 274).

-- Send the original Std.
-270 and Std.
-274 to Facility Services – Fleet Management.
+- Send the original Std 270 form and Std 274 form to Facility Services – Fleet Management

 the handling of their claim.